yetmorecode/proline-resource-editor/doc/format.md

 Despite from the wrong palette, the black area in the corner will actually not be drawn on the screen but skipped directly on the framebuffer.
 If a color byte of ```0``` is encountered in the item's pixel data, the next byte will be read as ```count``` and ```count``` pixels will be skipped in the framebuffer when drawing the image.

-Some more examples of this technique used (and another wrong palette xD):
+Some more examples of this technique used (with more wrong palettes ;)).
+The black areas will actually not be drawn on the screen:

 ![Alt text](tileset_skip2.png?raw=true "Tileset Loading Code")